dperique/Kubernetes_tutorials/kubernetes_upgrades_downgrades.md

 * Repeat this until the entire cluster is upgraded
-* For kubespray users: Use the kubespray [upgrade playbook](https://github.com/kubernetes-incubator/kubespray/blob/master/upgrade-cluster.yml) by setting the git tag and running the playbook with an inventory of the nodes you wish to upgrade.
+* For kubespray users: Use the kubespray [upgrade playbook](https://github.com/kubernetes-incubator/kubespray/blob/master/upgrade-cluster.yml) by setting the git tag on kubespray where that playbook exists and running the playbook with an inventory of the nodes you wish to upgrade.
   You can set this inventory to one node, several nodes, or all nodes.
 * Do not upgrade more than 2 releases (but it is safer to upgrade